| Real Name | Leon David Black |

 Career

 Black started out as an accountant at Peat Marwick (which later became KPMG) and with the publisher Boardroom Reports.
 He also interviewed at Lehman Brothers but was told he did not have the brains or personality to succeed on Wall Street.[3]
-From 1977 to 1990, Black was employed by investment bank Drexel Burnham Lambert, where he rose to managing director and head of the Mergers & Acquisitions Group, and co-head of the Corporate Finance Department.[15]
+From 1977 to 1990, Black was employed by investment bank Drexel Burnham Lambert, where he rose to managing director and head of the Mergers and Acquisitions Group, and co-head of the Corporate Finance Department.[15]
 At Drexel, Black was regarded as "junk bond king" Michael Milken's right-hand man.[16]

 In 2012, Black acquired Phaidon Press, a fine art books publishing house.[19]